Decentralized-ID/decentralized-id.github.io/sovrin-indy.md

-# The Sovrin\Indy\DID Foundations, Architecture, and Ecosystem -DRAFT
+# Sovrin\Indy\DID —Foundation, Architecture, Ecosystem -DRAFT

 // Will gather here all resources that specifically relate to Sovrin, and Indy.
 Gradually this file will grow with Sovrin related material.
 While '[awesome-decentralized-id](/readme.md)' will be gradually shed of some resources which are more specific to sovrin\indy and less so to the greater decentralized-id ecosystem.
 ### Contents